Critical Theory in Contemporary Art Practice

 Click on the dates below for more info and to book

-This course runs from 3 to 7 August 2020, every day from 10am to 4pm for five days at Chelsea College of Arts.
+This course runs from 2 to 6 August 2021, every day from 10am to 4pm for five days at Chelsea College of Arts Granary Square N1C.
 If you have any questions please use the contact link or get in touch with the UAL Short Course Team +44 (0) 20 7514 6311.

 |Chelsea College of Arts UAL